 You'll want to follow some tips for saving money at Disneyland, especially when it comes to buying tickets.
 Disneyland 1-Day tickets have variable prices based on expected crowd levels.
 There are usually no discounts or deals for 1-Day tickets, so your best way to save money is to purchase discounted multi-day tickets.
 (Your favorite frog friends have hopped into selling discount Disneyland Resort tickets to save you a little extra green!)

 Disneyland Resort has fewer special parties and separately ticketed events than Walt Disney World Resort.
 Disneyland hosts a few Disneyland After Dark parties per year, and the themes can vary.
 The Disneyland Halloween Party is the Oogie Boogie Bash, which takes place at Disney California Adventure Park on select nights during Halloween Time.
-In 2021, Disneyland launched its first Christmas party at Disneyland; however, holiday time at Disneyland and Disney California Adventure is already quite festive with parades and special fireworks.
-You'll find special foods, entertainment, decor and more.
+Disneyland does not have a Christmas party; however, holiday time at Disneyland and Disney California Adventure is already quite festive with parades and special fireworks.
+You'll find special foods, entertainment, decor and more every day.
+All the holiday entertainment is included in your park ticket.

 Disneyland and Disney California Adventure Hours and Entertainment